History of the Detroit Red Wings: 1940s

-1950–1966: The Gordie Howe Era
+1950–1966: The Gordie Howe era

 The Wings returned to the top in 1950, with Pete Babando scoring the game winner in double overtime of Game 7 to beat the Rangers in the Finals.
 After the game, Lindsay skated around the Olympia ice with the Cup, beginning a tradition that continues today.

 After being upset by Montreal in the 1951 semifinals, Detroit won its fifth Cup in 1952, sweeping both the Leafs and the Canadiens, with the Production Line of Howe, Abel and Lindsay joined by second-year goalie Terry Sawchuk.
 Detroit would become the first team in 17 years to go undefeated in the playoffs.
 They also scored an amazing 24 playoff goals, compared to Toronto and Montreal's combined total of 5.
 Abel left the Wings for Chicago following the season, and Alex Delvecchio took his spot on the roster.

 Team photo of the 1951–52 Red Wings.
 The Red Wings won their fifth Stanley Cup that season.

 James E. Norris died in December 1952.
 He was succeeded as team president by his daughter, Marguerite - the first (and as of the 2017–18 season, only) woman to head an NHL franchise.
 She made no secret of her dislike for Adams.
 While she could have summarily fired him, since he was still without a contract, she chose not to do so.

 Following another playoff upset in 1953 at the hands of the Bruins, the Red Wings won back to back Stanley Cups in 1954 (over Montreal, when Habs defenseman Doug Harvey redirected a Tony Leswick shot into his own net) and 1955 (also over Montreal in the full seven games).
-The 1954–55 season ended a run of eight straight regular season titles, an NHL record.
+The 1954–55 season ended a run of seven straight regular season titles, an NHL record.

 Also during the 1955 off-season, Marguerite Norris lost an intrafamily power struggle, and was forced to turn the Wings over to younger brother Bruce, who had inherited his father's grain business.
 Detroit and Montreal met once again in the 1956 finals, but this time the Canadiens won the Cup, their first of five in a row.